yiangmeng/aws-react-native-amplify-workshop/appsync/README.md

 Please manually edit the file created at /code/rn/amplify/backend/api/GoGoApp/schema.graphql
 ```

-In your folder structure on the left, follow the directory shown to find the schema file and double click on it to start start editing.
+In your folder structure on the left, follow the directory shown to find the schema file and double click on it to start editing.

 ![Cloud9 GraphQL Schema](images/cloud9-graphql-schema.png)